Moderator, Journalist, Writer and AI+ 2023 Host

 Ruth Astrid L. Sæter is a former journalist with many years of experience from Norwegian newspapers and the monthly magazine HENNE.
-Since 2009 she has worked within the field of communication, primarily focusing on climate, energy and the environment.
+Since 2009, she has worked within the field of communication, primarily focusing on climate, energy and the environment.
 Among her former employers are the environmental foundation Bellona and the Norwegian Research Council.
-Today Ruth Astrid is a freelance moderator and writer, and she will be the host of this year’s AI+ conference.

 1. Tell us about your first encounter with artificial intelligence (AI)?

 I guess that my first encounter with AI is something I was (and still am) unaware of, in terms of algorithms and big data combined.
 Google, face recognition on my phone (not very intelligent, btw, it keeps denying me access to my own phone), those things.